 The Bizarre Story Behind This Common Home Amenity In Vermont Will Astound You

-Witch windows are the windows you see on old Vermont farm houses that are positioned diagonally, and here’s why Vermonters began calling these tilted windows “Witch Windows.”
+Witch windows in Vermont are the windows you see on old farmhouses that are positioned diagonally, and here’s why Vermonters began calling these tilted windows “Witch Windows.”
 Enjoy!

 Were witches flying into homes on broomsticks such a nuisance that these windows were specially designed to keep them out?
-If you knew these were called Witch Windows, did you know why?
+Whether witchcraft in Vermont was part of the reasoning behind these windows or not, no one can doubt the interesting element that these stories add to the history of Vermont.
+Even if you had heard of a witch window in Vermont, did you know why it’s called that?
 Or did this provide some insight into these perplexing diagonal mysteries?
 Let us know!

 What are the scariest haunted attractions in Vermont?

 Vermont has plenty of fun and scary haunted attractions.
 But to list some of the scariest, consider visiting the Eddy House in Chittendon.
 This home housed a mysterious and ghostly family with ties to spirts and other creepy things.
 The Eddy House is now the location of the High Life Ski Club Lodge.
 Another haunted place in Vermont is The Quechee Inn at Marshland Farm.
 Many people have claimed to be haunted by the former owner’s ghosts throughout the property.

 What are the most haunted places in Vermont?